Advertiser Disclosure

 How far is Orlando International Airport from Walt Disney World?

 The drive from Orlando International Airport to Walt Disney World is around 20 to 30 minutes depending on traffic.
-The resort is located approximately 17 miles from the airport.
+The resort is approximately 17 miles from the airport.

 Amar Hussain's image